bihai/coreVM/README.md

 ### Debugging and Profiling APIs
 These are a set of APIs and facilities that provide developers powerful capabilities to debug executable code running on coreVM.
-This includes the typical debugging capabilities such as pause/resume execution, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap
+This includes the typical debugging capabilities such as pause/resume executions, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap